ibm-cloud-docs/sap/sap-terraform-automate-3tier-nw-hana.md

 Use these steps to configure the SAP NetWeaver (ABAP) Linux/HANA on your existing VPC by using the catalog tile interface.
 The scripts can take 2 - 3 hours to complete.

 1. From the {{site.data.keyword.cloud_notm}} Catalog menu, select the **VPC for SAP HANA NetWeaver ABAP** on Deployable Architecture tile.
-For more information about this deployment, see the [Readme](https://github.com/IBM-Cloud/sap-netweaver-abap-hana/blob/main/README.md) file.
+For more information about this deployment, see the [Readme](https://github.com/IBM-Cloud/sap-netweaver-abap-hana/blob/main/README.md){: external} file.
 2. Select the latest version.
 3. Select **Standard** variation.
 4. Click **Review deployment options**: